shashankms9/miyagi/docs/labs/02-build-your-own-copilot/Lab1.md

      dotnet run
     ```

-   >**Note**: Wait for 5 mins and proceed with next step dont wait for script to complete
+   **Note**: Let the command run, meanwhile you can proceed with the next step.

-1. Open a another tab in edge, and  browser the following
+1. Open a another tab in edge, in browser window paste the following link
    ```
      http://localhost:5224/swagger/index.html
    ```

-   Get the port from the logs in the terminal.
-You should see the swagger page for the recommendation service.
+   **Note**: Refresh the page continuously until you get swagger page for the recommendation service as depicted in the image below.

    ![](./Media/miyagi2.png)